Stephanie Beatriz: 2002–2013: Early Work and breakthrough

+2014–present: Blockbusters + Animated Television and film work

 Beatriz starred as Bonnie in the independent feature film The Light of the Moon, written and directed by Jessica M. Thompson.
 The film premiered at the 2017 South by Southwest Film Festival, where it won the Audience Award for Narrative Feature Competition.
 She received highly positive reviews for her performance, with The Hollywood Reporter stating that "Beatriz offers a powerful ... unflinching, authentic performance," while Variety noted that the film was "harrowingly effective" and Beatriz's performance was "expertly balanced and judged."
 From 2018 to 2019, she voiced the character Gina Cazador on BoJack Horseman.
 She was also the voice of General Sweet Mayhem in The Lego Movie 2: The Second Part.

 It was announced in 2019 she would be appearing in the 2021 film adaptation of Lin-Manuel Miranda's Tony Award-winning musical In the Heights.
 She also voiced Mirabel Madrigal, the main character in the Disney animated film Encanto, making it her second collaboration with Miranda of the year.